 Our analysis also tells us that the under-representation of women in higher paid roles is the main driver for our gender pay gap.
 There are no quick wins to closing the gap.
 We need sustained focus on increasing the number of women in our workforce, improving our retention rates and investing more in supporting and progressing our most talented women so that they are able to compete successfully for our most senior roles.

-This document contains information about gifts and hospitality offered or accepted by our Executive Directors.
+This document contains information about gifts and hospitality offered or accepted by our executive committee.

 - Gifts and hospitality register P10-P13 201718

 Our historic delay attribution data and glossary.

 - Delay Incident v1_2 1819 P1